SAP-samples/teched2022-DA180/exercises/ex2/README.md

 	 	FROM :T_AllPairs WHERE "SOURCE" != "TARGET";
 END;
 ````
-Our final EDGES table contains over 700k "transport" connections and over 200k "walk" connections.
+Our final `EDGES` table contains over 700k 'transport' connections and over 200k 'walk' connections.

-Now let's create the graph's VERTICES.
-We'll use a view to union the STOPS and the POIs.
+Now let's create the graph's `VERTICES`.
+We'll use a view to union the `STOPS` and the `POIS`.
 ````SQL
 CREATE OR REPLACE VIEW "TECHED_USER_000"."V_VERTICES" AS (
 	SELECT "stop_id" AS "ID", 'stop' AS "TYPE", 'stop' AS "POI_TYPE", "stop_name" AS "NAME", "SHAPE_28354" FROM "TECHED_USER_000".GTFS_STOPS